igeargeek/fullstackdev-fulltime-challenge/readme.md

     |:seven:|:eight:|:nine:|
     |:one::zero:|:one::one:|:one::two:|

-- Charge of locker usage (Based on unit size).
+- The charge of locker usage (Based on unit size).

     | |:clock1: first 60 minutes| :clock2: next minutes|
     |-|-|-|